libvips/libvips/README.md

 statistics and others.
 It supports a large range of [numeric types](http://libvips.github.io/libvips/API/current/VipsImage.html#VipsBandFormat), from 8-bit int to 128-bit complex.
 Images can have any number of bands.
-It supports a good range of image formats, including JPEG, TIFF, PNG, WebP, FITS, Matlab, OpenEXR, PDF, SVG, HDR, PPM, CSV, GIF, Analyze, NIfTI, DeepZoom, and OpenSlide.
+It supports a good range of image formats, including JPEG, TIFF, PNG, WebP, HEIC, FITS, Matlab, OpenEXR, PDF, SVG, HDR, PPM / PGM / PFM, CSV, GIF, Analyze, NIfTI, DeepZoom, and OpenSlide.
 It can also load images via ImageMagick or GraphicsMagick, letting it work with formats like DICOM.

 It comes with bindings for [C](http://libvips.github.io/libvips/API/current/using-from-c.html),